 I am open to working with any issues you may bring.
 Examples of some issues you may like to seek help with:

-I’m a member of both the National Counselling Society (NCS) and British Association of Counselling and Psychotherapy (BACP) and I follow their ethical framework’s/codes, which is concerned with my professional conduct and your wellbeing.
+I am a member of NCPS, BACP and I follow their ethical framework’s/codes, which is concerned with my professional conduct and your wellbeing.

 Counselling is a very demanding profession, practicing as a counsellor can drain your inner resources, consume your energies and raise questions that you need to explore.
-I offer clinical supervision to counsellors, psychotherapists and other helping professionals, such as social workers, support workers and community workers.
+I offer counselling supervision to counsellors, psychotherapists and other helping professionals, such as social workers, pastoral/support workers, Independent Sexual Violence Adviser (ISVA) and community workers.

 I work with young people myself and so therefore, offer supervision & experience for those therapists working with this client group.
 In addition, I have extensive experience of working both in private practice and in counselling organisations both as a counsellor and as a manager of a counselling service.